okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 - The third class of functions address communications between threads that share a mutex
 - A condition variable allows a thread to block itself until specified data reaches a predefined state.
+- A condition variable indicates an event and has no value